gio54321/snh-project/README.md

 # YASBS - Yet Another Secure Book Shop
+Final project for Systems and Network hacking course @ University of Pisa.

+## Authors
+- Giorgio Dell'Immagine
+- Yuri Andriaccio

+## Building and running

 To run the application, first create a `.env` file, then download dependencies by

 ```
 cd src